 As a hybrid professional, Jouke combines his artistic career with his career as an executive coach and business consultant.
 Associated with the Human Systems Dynamics Institute, he facilitates workshops across the world where art meets complexity and business professionals are guided on a journey of creativity to make a collaborative work of art.

-Presently, he works from his studio in Amsterdam at the Volkshotel.
+Presently, he works from his studio in Amsterdam.
 Jouke has an international orientation, selling work from his gallery and abroad in cities such as Seattle, Paris, London and Helsinki.
 Inspired by Peter Schenk, Gerhard Richter and Cai Guo-Qiang, he is member of the Albert Cuyp Group, Amsterdam.

-This year’s exhibitions are held in Zwolle, Monnickendam and his hometown, Amsterdam.
+Recent exhibitions were held in Zwolle, Monnickendam and his hometown, Amsterdam.
 It is also possible to make an appointment to visit his studio in Amsterdam.

 Twice a year Jouke offers a serie of art classes in his studio.
 The focus is to discover ones own style of creating abstract and expressionistic works of art.